CloudCannon/pagefind/docs/content/docs/_index.md

 ## Indexing your site

+The easiest way to run pagefind is through npx.
+If you don't have Node and npm installed, or want to install Pagefind another way, see the [Installing Pagefind](/docs/installation/) guide.

-The easiest way to run pagefind is through npx, where `--site` points to the output directory of your static site generator.
+Run the following command from your terminal, where `--site` points to the output directory of your static site generator.
 We'll also add `--serve` so that we can view our final site right away.

-> Note that Pagefind itself does not have any server component — the search integration is fully baked into your static site.
-The `--serve` flag here is a shortcut for running Pagefind, followed by serving your output site through any static web server.

 ```bash
 npx -y pagefind --site public --serve